arturbdr/sample-testing-project/README.md

 10. Always return one ResponseEntity wrapping the response object (json/data contract) along with the correct status code (200, 201, 404, 500 etc)
 11. Must define the consumed and produced data accepted (produces/consumes annotations)
 12. Depending on the data volume, work with pagination
+13. Depending on the business, it might be also need Integration Testing

 #### Usecase responsibilities:
 1. May log (beware for sensitive data) the incoming payload